 Love plants?
 East Austin Succulents has an impressive selection of succulents, cacti and other plants.

 Thirsty?
-Go on a craft beer brewery tour at Hops & Grain.
+Go on a craft beer brewery tour at Blue Owl Brewing.
 Tours are given regularly (check the website for details) and include special samples not available in the tap room.

 For dinner, Justine’s Brasserie has incredible French cuisine with a cute patio.
 The steak frites and pork chops are delicious.
 If you want a more casual dinner, Jacoby’s is a ranch-to-table dining experience with elevated Southern comfort staples and locally sourced beef from their own ranch.